Flufd/use-current-effect/README.md

   fetchData();
 }, [id]);
 ```

 Any regular clean up function returned by the first effect parameter function will still be called after the `ìsCurrent` flag has been set, so you may still unsubscribe from subscriptions, or do other cleanup as usual.

-Note that deconstructing the parameter as `({ isCurrent })` will cause issues, because doing so effectively creates a copy of boolean field, scoped to the effect function only, which will not be mutated by the cleanup.

 ## ESLint

-If you use the ESLint rule `react-hooks/exhaustive-deps` then you can add the `useCurrentEffect` to your `additionalHooks` Regex in your `.eslint` to ensure that you don't miss any dependencies.
+If you use the ESLint rule `react-hooks/exhaustive-deps` then you can add the `useCurrentEffect` to your `additionalHooks` regex in your `.eslint` to ensure that you don't miss any dependencies.

 ```JSON
 "react-hooks/exhaustive-deps": ["warn", { "additionalHooks": "useCurrentEffect" }],